emiliebumatay/portfolio/README.md

 </details>

 ## 🚀 Strategic Recommendations
-- **Focus Cost Controls on High-Risk Departments:** Applying the 80/20 rule (Pareto principle), focus cost-saving efforts on **Marketing & Sales** and **Facilities & Ops**, instead of cutting budgets across the entire company.
-Since these two departments drive ₱8.69M of the overspend, targeting them directly will give the company the biggest impact with the least amount of disruption.
+- **Focus Cost Controls on High-Risk Departments:**
+  - Focus cost-saving efforts on **Marketing & Sales** and **Facilities & Ops**, instead of cutting budgets across the entire company
+  - Since these two departments drive **₱8.69M** of the overspend, targeting them directly will give the company the biggest impact with the least amount of disruption.

-- **Fix Data Tracking Gaps:** Make department codes a mandatory field for all financial transaction to eliminite the ₱2.96M in unmapped spend and ensure 100% data accountability in future reports.
+- **Fix Data Tracking Gaps:**
+  - Make department codes a mandatory field for all financial transactions
+  - This will eliminate the **₱2.96M** in unmapped spend and ensure 100% data accountability in future reports

+- **Review the 2024 Spending Spike:**
+  - Run a review on what caused the massive **₱5.57M** overspend peak in 2024
+  - Identifying whether this was due to specific project approvals or unexpected vendor costs will help set up rules to prevent a similar spike from happening again

 <details>
   <summary> 🔍 Click to view more strategic recommendations</summary>

 - **Investigate the Operational Delays in HR & Admin:** Look into why **HR & Admin** under-spent their budget by ₱3.49M.
 While under-spending looks like a saving on paper, a large negative gap often means important hiring was delayed or key operational projects were put on hold, which could hurt the company long-term.

-- **Fix Data Tracking Gaps:** Make department codes a mandatory field for all financial transaction to eliminite the ₱2.96M in unmapped spend and ensure 100% data accountability in future reports.

-- **Review the 2024 Spending Spike:** Run a review on what caused the massive ₱5.57M overspend peak in 2024.
-Identifying whether this was due to specific project approvals or unexpected vendor costs will help set up rules to prevent a similar spike from happening again.

 - **Renegotiate Vendor Contracts for Top Expense Categories:** Target **Hardware Procurement** and **Software Licenses**—the two highest spending categories over the three-year period—for contract renegotiations.
 Consolidating software subscriptions or moving to long-term agreements will help permanently lower baseline costs.
 </details>